Clubs and Organizations

 Governor’s Cup has become the state’s premier academic event, involving over 20,000 students, nearly 1200 schools, and thousands of coaches, administrators, parents and community leaders who see the rewards gained from encouraging academic performance through properly structured and professionally administered academic competition.

-CLS frequently places in top ranks for both Quick Recall, Academic Testing Competitions, and at the Governor's Cup!
+CLS frequently places in top ranks for both Quick Recall, Academic Testing Competitions, and competitions at the Governor's Cup!

 Three boys focusing hard on answering a buzzer question.

-The award-winning Covington Latin School Choir performs in our weekly Mass in the St. Mary's Cathedral Basilica of the Assumption, as well as in numerous other events on campus and in visiting performances.
-An impressive number of students of all ages perform both in the group and in supporting instrumental music.
+The award-winning Covington Latin School Choir performs during our weekly Mass in the St. Mary's Cathedral Basilica of the Assumption, as well as in numerous other events on campus and in visiting performances.
+An impressive number of students of all ages perform both in the choir group and in supporting instrumental music.
 All interested students are encouraged to join, regardless of previous experience.

 Charged with developing the annual yearbook, The Dardanian, members seek to record and present the events of the school year in a meaningful, comprehensive and visually appealing manner.
 Members develop desktop publishing, editorial, design and proofreading skills in addition to deepening their understanding of the many facets of CLS.